-Note that the 2018 IRA Contribution limits are the same as 2017, including the self-directed IRA.
+Note that the 2019 IRA Contribution limits have been increased by $500 above the 2018 limits, including the self-directed IRA.

 An IRA contribution is the money that an IRA holder (you) places in your IRA.
 You can contribute money to any type of IRA, including a self-directed IRA.
 As you may know, contributions create a nest egg until you reach the age of retirement.

 The two most common IRAs to invest in are traditional and Roth.
 But again, you can invest in any IRA.

 When you contribute to your self-directed IRA, make it to the IRA administrator/custodian.
 Contributions cannot go directly to your LLC.
 However, when it goes to the custodian, the funds then transfer to your IRA LLC.